 Understand that, trust is knowing that what you believe is real for you; therefore explore the things you are “deciding” to believe.

 Create space to tune in with yourself.
 Find time in your day to be alone and observe your mental and emotional processes.
-Use a journal and pour your thoughts and feelings on paper without judgement or censoring your thoughts.
+Use a journal and pour your thoughts and feelings on paper without judgment or censoring your thoughts.

 If something doesn’t feel right, do yourself the favor and explore where that feeling is coming from.